 - Data breaches caused by viruses, trojans, and other forms of malware

-When it comes to paper documents there are several strategies used to handle various security risks like environmental hazards and information theft or fraud.
+When it comes to paper documents, there are several strategies used to handle various security risks.

 Locked Storage Areas